enkore/i3pystatus/docs/configuration.rst

 .. rubric:: Python callbacks

 These refer to to any callable Python object (most likely a function).
+To external Python callbacks that are not part of the module the ``self`` parameter is not passed by default.
+This allows to use many library functions with no additional wrapper.

+If ``self`` is needed to access the calling module, the :py:func:`.get_module` decorator can be used on the callback:

 .. code:: python

+    from i3pystatus import get_module

     # Note that the 'self' parameter is required and gives access to all
     # variables of the module.
+    @get_module
     def change_text(self):
         self.output["full_text"] = "Clicked"